 - Full text indexes: In this mode, the entire log is configured with indexes.
 The default index is used to query all keys in the log.
 The log can be queried even if only one key is matched.

-- Key/value indexes: In this mode, indexes are configured for specific keys.
+- field indexes: In this mode, indexes are configured for specific keys.
 This allows you to query a specific key to narrow down the query range.

 Query logs in the console: